Probate Q&A Series

 Step 2: Notify Interested Parties and the Court

-After filing, serve notice on the proposed ward, spouse, adult children and close relatives.
-You must also appoint a guardian ad litem and provide a copy of the petition to the court clerk.
-The clerk will set a hearing date.
+After filing, serve notice on the proposed ward and certain next of kin as required by law.
+The clerk will appoint a guardian ad litem for the respondent, and the clerk will set a hearing date.

 Step 3: Obtain a Multidisciplinary Evaluation

-The court requires a comprehensive evaluation to determine capacity and needs.
-Under N.C.G.S. § 35A-1218, the evaluation team must include:
+The court may order a multidisciplinary evaluation to determine capacity and needs.
+Under N.C.G.S. § 35A-1218, the clerk may order that a multidisciplinary evaluation be performed and that a report be filed with the court.

 The evaluator files a written report at least five days before the hearing.
 That report addresses: